Basking shark: Anatomy and appearance

 They possess the typical shark lamniform body plan and have been mistaken for great white sharks.
-The two species can be easily distinguished by the basking shark's cavernous jaw, up to 1 m in width, longer and more obvious gill slits that nearly encircle the head and are accompanied by well-developed gill rakers, smaller eyes, much larger overall size and smaller average girth.
-Great whites possess large, dagger-like teeth; basking shark teeth are much smaller 5–6 mm and hooked; only the first three or four rows of the upper jaw and six or seven rows of the lower jaw function.
+The two species can be easily distinguished by the basking shark's cavernous jaw, up to 1 m in width, longer and more obvious gill slits that nearly encircle the head and are accompanied by well-developed gill rakers, smaller eyes, much larger overall size, and smaller average girth.
+Great whites possess large, dagger-like teeth, while basking shark teeth are much smaller at 5–6 mm, and hooked; only the first three or four rows of the upper jaw and six or seven rows of the lower jaw function.
 In behaviour, the great white is an active predator of large animals, not a filter feeder.

-Other distinctive characteristics include a strongly keeled caudal peduncle, highly textured skin covered in placoid scales and a mucus layer, a pointed snout—distinctly hooked in younger specimens—and a lunate caudal fin.
+Other distinctive characteristics include a strongly keeled caudal peduncle, highly textured skin covered in placoid scales and a mucus layer, a lunate caudal fin, and a pointed snout—distinctly hooked in younger specimens.
 In large individuals, the dorsal fin may flop to one side when above the surface.
 Colouration is highly variable (and likely dependent on observation conditions and the individual's condition): commonly, the colouring is dark brown to black or blue dorsally, fading to a dull white ventrally.
 The sharks are often noticeably scarred, possibly through encounters with lampreys or cookiecutter sharks.
 The basking shark's liver, which may account for 25% of its body weight, runs the entire length of the abdominal cavity and is thought to play a role in buoyancy regulation and long-term energy storage.

-On several occasions, "globster" corpses initially identified by non-scientists as a sea serpents or plesiosaurs have later been identified as likely to be the decomposing carcasses of basking sharks, as in the Stronsay Beast and the Zuiyo-maru cases.
+On several occasions, decomposing basking shark remains were the most likely explanations for "globsters," or initially unidentified remains found washed up on beaches or otherwise encountered.
+Examples include the Stronsay Beast from the early 1800s and the Zuiyo-maru case of the 1970s.